-Some history, and a photo essay on the construction of a 12' x 6' x 16" (L x W x H) above-ground, kidney shaped pond for a Yellow-bellied Slider turtle named, "Cooter".
+Some history, and a photo essay on the construction of a 12' x 6' x 16" (L x W x H) above-ground, kidney shaped pond for a Yellow-bellied Slider turtle named, "Cooter"

-Cooter is a male, Yellow-bellied Slider (Trachemys scripta scripta) and was hatched sometime during the first part of 2001.
-He now resides in the western Finger Lakes region of New York state.
-Because the winters get very cold there, he had to (previous to the pond enlargement project) over-winter in a heated, indoor 30 gallon pond.
-As of winter 2004-2007, he spends the cold months in a heated (room temperature) 100 gallon Rubbermaid stock tank (Rubbermaid No. 4242).
-This photo shows Cooter when he was about 4-6 months old during the summer of 2001.
-That's a cherry lying in the moss.
-It must have been in early July, because that's when the cherry trees have a lot of fruit on them.
-He looks a little shy, and maybe not quite sure what to make of his new life in captivity.
+The photo above shows Cooter in early July 2001, when he was about 4-6 months old.
+He looks a little shy, and not quite sure what to make of his new life in captivity.
 This may have been the first time he basked in bright sunlight.
 He may have spent his entire life up to this point indoors.
-Note how bright and ornate his carapace (top side of the shell) pigmentation is.
+Notice how bright and ornate his carapace (top side of the shell) pigmentation is.

-As time passed and Cooter became an adult, he outgrew this tub.
-In July, 2004 he still had enough (albeit limited) room to bask and maneuver under water, but the time to enlarge his habitat had come.
+As time passed, and Cooter became an adult, he outgrew this tub.
+In July 2004, he still had enough (albeit limited) room to bask and maneuver under water, but the time to enlarge his habitat had come.

 Day 1 (July 5, 2004):